ruseremian/ruseremian/README.md

 # Hi there, I'm Ruslan! 👋

-🎓 I'm a Data Analyst with experience in transforming complex data into concrete and significant recommendations.
+🎓 I'm a Data Lover with experience in transforming complex data into concrete and significant recommendations.

 ⚽ Outside of work, I'm a big fan of sports, having participated in judo and football competitions.
 I also have an interest in esports.
 Besides, I love traveling and exploring new cultures, having visited many countries across Europe.